 Why is Licorice Used in Beauty Treatments?

 Glycyrrhizin is anti-inflammatory, which means it helps to reduce any skin redness or irritation.
 It is also an antioxidant so it protects the skin from free radicals.
 Glabridin causes skin whitening and reduces dark spots by inhibiting the enzyme Tyrosinase which causes pigmentation.
-Some of the main reasons licorice has been used by the beauty industry include:
+Some of the main benefits licorice has for the skin include:

 1. To Reduce Dark Spots

-Licorice can restore your skin to a lighter colour when it is applied to a darkened area.
-This means it is useful if you suffer from hyperpigmentation or melasma.
+Licorice can restore your skin to a lighter colour when it is applied to a darkened area and it is therefore often added to skin whitening creams.
+It is useful if you suffer from hyperpigmentation or melasma.
 Licorice is a natural treatment for dark spots as you are able to lighten your skin without using chemicals.
 Glabridin also stops the skin from darkening after sun exposure.
 Interestingly licorice also contains some UV blocking enzymes so it helps to protect your skin from damage caused by the sun.
 It blocks melanin production and evens out skin tone.

 2. To Reduce Inflammation